Category Archives: Uncategorized

 • There is no mention of contra-indications, muscular engagement, or even a “don’t let go or you’ll fall on your head” discussion.

 • Your authority must be clear from the beginning.
 Many students – especially media personalities, groups that are “doing this crazy aerial thing” for fun for a day, and those who have no idea how much they don’t know, require a firm hand.
 Add to that a high level of physical fitness, and you have the student that makes you clench your nether-bits.
 These students have no idea what they’re doing, but they’re strong enough to get themselves into real trouble.
-Stir in a dash of the “clown factor” (someone doesn’t want to look silly, so they play the clown to stay in control), an you have a student you’ll need to be glued to for the entire session.
+Stir in a dash of the “clown factor” (someone doesn’t want to look silly, so they play the clown to stay in control… ANDERSON…), and you have a student you’ll need to be glued to for the entire session.

 Yeah, OK – All That.
 But What’s the Real Problem?